Asian American and Pacific Islander Heritage Month Activities

 Group of preschool children and teacher looking at a globe in the classroom.Source

-Asian American and Pacific Islander Heritage Month activities
+What are the best Asian American and Pacific Islander Heritage Month activities?

 Read books with AAPI characters

-Reading books with AAPI characters or books written by AAPI authors is a simple and effective way to incorporate Asian American and Pacific Islander Heritage Month lessons into your curriculum while also showing the value of representing diverse perspectives, traditions, and cultures.
-You can find a selection of reading recommendations for young children here
+Reading books with AAPI characters or books written by AAPI authors is a simple and effective way to incorporate Asian American Pacific Islander Heritage Month activities into your curriculum.
+This practice shows the value of representing diverse perspectives, traditions, and cultures.
+According to early education experts, diverse literature helps children build empathy and self-esteem.

 Play Asian and Pacific Island music